2i2c-org/docs/community/content.md

 The [Jupyter Book documentation] and the [MyST Markdown Guide] are useful resources for learning about Jupyter Book 2 and the MyST Engine that powers it.
 To understand how Jupyter Book 2 and the MyST engine relate to one another, see [this documentation page][jb-toolchain].
 A brief overview of the MyST Markdown Syntax can be found at the [MyST Engine Typography Guide](https://mystmd.org/guide/typography).

 The MyST Engine implements powerful sharing and reusing features.
 One of the most exciting of these is the ability to preview and [embed content from external MyST sites][guide-embed].
 This can be used to richly reference and include figures, glossary terms, and even entire documents from useful resources!
-Amongst communities that share a set of best praactices and understanding, this feature may be particular useful for building upon the work of others.
+Amongst communities that share a set of best practices and understanding, this feature may be particular useful for building upon the work of others.

 [MyST Markdown Guide]: https://mystmd.org/guide/quickstart
 [Jupyter Book documentation]: https://next.jupyterbook.org/start